Benjamin Johns

 BSURF is an intensive 8-week research fellowship to introduce first-year students to biological research.
 I worked in the Cell and Molecular Mechanobiology Lab creating a novel suite of vinculin biosensors to study vinculin dynamics in collective cell migration.
 In addition, my cohort and I were able to go through professional development seminars and lectures from invited faculty to help us start our careers as young research scientists.

-Benjamin Johns Education Details
+Benjamin Johns education

-Frequently Asked Questions about Benjamin Johns
+Frequently asked questions about Benjamin Johns

 What company does Benjamin Johns work for?

-Benjamin Johns works for Stanford University
+Benjamin Johns works for Stanford University.

 What schools did Benjamin Johns attend?